 - Jacuzzi Family Vineyards

 This beautiful rustic Italian stone winery offers wine and olive oil tastings.
-It’s one of the first wineries at the entrance to the Sonoma Valley, directly opposite Cline Cellars.
+Sample exquisite California-grown Italian varietals.
+Jacuzzi Family Vineyards is one of the first wineries at the entrance to the Sonoma Valley, directly opposite Cline Cellars.

 - Viansa Sonoma